Spending a substantial part of the day on the feet can lead to a number of long-term musculoskeletal disorders that begin with the lower limbs.

 The feet need to be rested well enough during the day to ensure they are not being overused; it is also highly important to wear comfortable and supportive shoes that do not add any extra strain on the feet.

-As a preventative measure, MASS4D® customised foot orthotics can be used in conjunction with comfortable footwear; these will support the foot and the whole body in its correct postural form throughout the day whilst providing the corrective force required to treat any underlying biomechanical problems that could increase the risk of developing foot conditions.
+As a preventative measure, supportive foot devices can be used in conjunction with comfortable footwear; these will support the foot and the whole body in its correct postural form throughout the day whilst providing the corrective force required to treat any underlying biomechanical problems that could increase the risk of developing foot conditions.

 Copyright 2016 MASS4D® All rights reserved.